Inflectra/kronodesk-documentation/docs/Administration_Guide/Installing KronoDesk.md

-The next screen in the installation wizard outlines the KronoDesk^®^ End User License Agreement (EULA).
-Please read this carefully as it describes the legal contract between you -- the user of the software -- and Inflectra^®^ Corporation, the developer and publisher.
-Once you have read the agreement and understood your rights and obligations, select the radio button marked "I accept the terms in the License Agreement" and click the \<Next\> button.
+The next screen in the installation wizard outlines the KronoDesk<sup>®</sup> End User License Agreement (EULA).
+Please read this carefully as it describes the legal contract between you -- the user of the software -- and Inflectra<sup>®</sup> Corporation, the developer and publisher.
+Once you have read the agreement and understood your rights and obligations, select the radio button marked "I accept the terms in the License Agreement" and click the <Next\> button.

 The following screen will be displayed: